-Recipients of the UCLA Chancellor’s Postdoctoral Fellowship Program (CPFP) for 2017-2018 will be selected from the pool of applicants who submitted applications to the 2017-2018 UC Presidents’s Postdoctoral Fellowship Program (PPFP) and identified mentors at UCLA.
-All applicants who want to be considered for a CPFP fellowship should submit an application to PPFP by November 1, 2016.
-The mentor’s letter should address the department’s future hiring plans and the applicant’s potential for appointment at UCLA.
+Recipients of the UCLA Chancellor’s Postdoctoral Fellowship Program (CPFP) for 2019-2020 will be selected from the pool of applicants who submitted applications to the 2019-2020 UC President’s Postdoctoral Fellowship Program (PPFP) and identified mentors at UCLA.
+Applicants who want to be considered for a CPFP fellowship must submit an application to PPFP by November 1, 2018.
+The potential mentor’s letter included in the PPFP application should address the UCLA department’s future hiring plans and the applicant’s potential for appointment at UCLA.

 For information on the PPFP application process and to apply online, visit http://ppfp.ucop.edu/info/how-to-apply/index.html.